-Or think of me, speaking to Formula One driver Esteban Ocon just five days ago — and asking the young French racer how a second-place podium at last year’s Bahrain Grand Prix changed his life forever.
-Because, just 48 hours and 70 laps later, Ocon rendered my question — not to mention his own, boyishly optimistic answer — totally redundant.
+Or think of me, speaking to Formula One driver Esteban Ocon in late July 2021 — and asking the young French racer how a second-place podium at 2020’s Bahrain Grand Prix changed his life forever.
+Because, just 48 hours and 70 laps after speaking to the racer, Ocon rendered my question — not to mention his own, boyishly optimistic answer — totally redundant.

 How?
 By going one better.
-Over the weekend, and in one of Formula One’s biggest upsets in years, the 24-year-old managed to win the Hungarian Grand Prix.
+In one of Formula One’s biggest upsets in years, the then-24-year-old managed to win the Hungarian Grand Prix.
 Sneaking past Lewis Hamilton, Max Verstappen and Ocon’s own compatriot, Pierre Gasly, the young Frenchman claimed his maiden Grand Prix victory at Budapest’s ‘Hungaroring’.

 Which is a shame, in some ways — because the earnest, encouraging answers Ocon gave to my original questions were driven by passion and steeped in brave optimism.
 They were sentiments of character, of tenacity and well-grounded grit.
 But we’ll get back to that.
-Because, just yesterday, I also spoke to Ocon — to ask him about the latest addition to his trophy cabinet.
+Because, I also spoke to Ocon the day after that first win — to ask him about the latest addition to his trophy cabinet.

 “My first reaction to winning?”
 Ocon asks.
 “That it was just a huge moment.
 A huge moment.
 Both for me, and for my career.
 It’s my first win in Formula One — which makes it a little part of the dream.
 Because my dream is to become the world champion one day, and winning races is obviously part of that.
 So I’m delighted — I really don’t have the words to discuss how happy I am…”